 JMk (John Mack): It was reported to me by Frederick Jacobi at Juilliard many years ago that he heard Tabuteau when he [Tabuteau] first came to the Met., and he sounded like each and every other French oboe player when he showed up, but not when he left.
 So, I have to feel that one of the things that Tabuteau started to do in his growth process started right then, at the age of, I think, nineteen, when he went to the Met., that it was a process of trying to expand the capability and the voice and the ways of the oboe, to be able to encompass a much greater array of capability than the instrument had been known to be capable of before.

-Four phases have been discovered at present which document Tabuteau’s forward movement in this quest.
-As his teacher at the Paris Conservatoire, Georges Gillet, made all of his student’s reeds, at first Tabuteau had to discover the basics on his own: cane selection, gouging and shaping and how best to tie the reed to the staple.
-Working with the tool-maker Ernest Graf, Tabuteau formulated designs for the an improved gouge and shaper design.
-At the same time, he and Hans Moennig were busy attempting to discover how to improve the tone and intonation of the instrument itself.
+Four phases of Tabuteau’s reedmaking have been revealed to date that document Tabuteau’s forward movement in his quest.
+Since his teacher at the Paris Conservatoire, Georges Gillet, made all of his students’ reeds, Tabuteau had to work out the basics of reed making on his own: cane selection, gouging and shaping, and how best to tie the reed to the staple.
+Working with the tool-maker Ernest Graf, Tabuteau formulated improved designs for gougers and shapers.
+At the same time, Tabuteau and Hans Moennig were busy discerning how to improve the tone and intonation of the instrument itself.

-During the years 1948-1952 Tabuteau was fortunate to have as his student at Curtis, John Mack, a gifted tool and reed maker.
-And it was during that time that Tabuteau and Mack worked together to create the American Style Oboe Reed with its tell-tale overlapping blades and windows.
+During the years 1948-1951, Tabuteau was fortunate to have John Mack, a gifted tool and reed-maker, as his student at Curtis.
+And it was during that time that Tabuteau and Mack worked together to create the American Style Oboe Reed with its tell-tale windows and overlapping blades.

 The Four Phases in Tabuteau’s reed-making development are:

-Phase 1: Tabuteau’ Short Scrape, wherein he reverse-engineered the reeds of his teacher, Georges Gillet, to create his own short scrape.
+Phase 1: Tabuteau’s Short Scrape, wherein he reverse-engineered the reeds of his teacher, Georges Gillet, to create his own short scrape.